 Do yourself a favor and skip the Pancake Pantry line and head across the street for a hot cup and killer snacks.
 Part of the Bongo Java family, Fido is a dog-themed café in the heart of Hillsboro Village known for some bomb local grub and the yummiest muffins ever (and don’t forget to load up on extras before you leave).
 You know this place is good because they’re literally ALWAYS busy.
 Fair warning: they will shut off the WiFi if it gets too packed.

-The Well is Nashville’s non-profit coffee shop with locations in Green Hills and Brentwood.
+The Well is Nashville’s non-profit coffee shop with locations in Green Hills, Bellvue, Downtown, and Brentwood.
 We totally dig this thoughtful joint for their bangin’ coffee blends and single-origin, hand-ground chocolate.
 Come here for hand-crafted coffee combos that sound gross, but are amazing — read: Snowy Jamaica.
 And the descriptive tasting notes (this place is for sophisticated coffee connoisseurs) will make you feel like you’re at a wine tasting.
 Our cup overfloweth.

 WeHo is a tiny, but growing neighborhood made popular by the bar Bastion, so it’s no surprise that the Wedgewood-Houston area welcomed a minimalist, modern, and cutting-edge coffee shop.
 Humphreys’ beautiful white walls and wood accents makes the decor enough of a reason to stop by for a brew.
 But perhaps the best reason of all to visit — Humphreys gives 100% of their profits back to programs and scholarships to help youth get an education and earn jobs.
 Oh, and their coffee is state of the art.